WordPress is a sect led by Messiah Matt Mullenweg

 WordPress used to be a community-driven open-source project.
 It no longer is.
 It now is a project driven by an elite group of people that thinks it can do whatever they want, because WordPress powers a large part of the internet (number of websites running on the software).

 In her review which by the way, surprise, surprise, has another meaningless reply from moderator ‘participant’ DesignSimply, WordPress user Vidyut writes: One really has to wonder exactly WHO it is that wanted this editor used at any cost regardless of the terrible reviews.
-Well, that’s quite easy: it’s the benevolent(?) dictator for life Matt Mullenweg.
+Well, the answer to that is easy: it’s the benevolent(?) dictator for life Matt Mullenweg.
 The ‘boss’ of WordPress is the main force behind this.

 Much more worrying is that all (Brute Squad) Moderators, Authors, Admins, Keymasters, Participants, whatever these types call themselves, are blindly following.
 No questions asked, or rather: questioning the road chosen is very unwelcome, your comment will be deleted and your account will be banned!